abeltony-prog/Prime5/README.md

-# Prime5 League - Team Dashboard
+# Prime5 League - Team Dashboard & Admin Panel

-A comprehensive football team management dashboard built with Next.js, GraphQL, and Apollo Client.
-This dashboard provides real-time team statistics, player management, match results, and analytics based on actual database data.
+A comprehensive football team management system built with Next.js, GraphQL, and Apollo Client.
+This system provides both team dashboards for managers and an admin panel for league administrators, with real-time statistics, player management, match scheduling, and analytics based on actual database data.

 ## 🏗️ Architecture Overview